Greedy Shallow Networks: An Approach for Constructing and Training Neural Networks: Greedy selection

 \section{Greedy selection}

+A problem of greedy approximation can be stated as follows: find the best $N$-term approximation for a given element $f$ of a Banach space $\mathcal{X}$ with respect to the dictionary $\mathcal{D}$ (a set of elements that is dense in $\mathcal{X}$), i.e.

-Greedy algorithms are known to be successfully applied to many practical problems with various modifications, see e.g.~\cite{barron2008approximation,foucartrauhut2013}.
+Greedy algorithms offer ways of approximately solving such a problem by iteratively expanding the support of the allowed linear combinations.
+Despite such an abstract setting, greedy algorithms are known to be successfully applied to many practical problems with various modifications, see e.g.~\cite{tropp2007signal,barron2008approximation,binev2011convergence,foucartrauhut2013}.

 In this paper we are using the Orthogonal Greedy Algorithm (OGA), which is defined below.
 For the purpose of presentation we only state the algorithm in Euclidean space setting; however, like other greedy algorithms, it is applicable in a general setting of infinite-dimensional Banach spaces, thus allowing for an extension of our approach for other problem settings.
 The suitability of employing greedy algorithm for selecting the nodes is supported by theoretical research (including such results as convergence rate estimates and the provable near-best sparse approximation guarantees) in the approximation theory community, which is beyond the scope of this paper.

-We note that in a more general settings the performance of greedy algorithms suffers from the dictionary size, which is typically large in high dimensions.
-A conventional way to overcome this issue is to consider a `weak' version of a greedy algorithm or to perform a restricted depth dictionary search.
-Such approaches are well studied and are known to simplify the realization of a greedy algorithm.
 For an in-depth overview of the field of greedy algorithms we refer the reader to the book~\cite{temlyakov2011greedy}.

-In Section~\ref{sec:int_repr} we propose another method for reducing the dictionary size which is based on an integral representation of a neural network.